dsoulayrol/metalsmith-index/README.md

 [![NPM version](https://img.shields.io/npm/v/metalsmith-index.svg?style=flat-square)](https://www.npmjs.com/package/metalsmith-index)

+**This repository has moved.
+The project is now stored on the [Gitea forge from Ti Nuage](https://apps.ti-nuage.fr/gitea/david/metalsmith-index).**

 This simple plugin for [Metalsmith][] is aimed at creating directory indexes.
 It is different from [metalsmith-collections][] in that it does not simply create metadata to link documents between them, but